himanshu-cse/Self-Driving-Car-Autonomous-Driving-Model/README.md

 - keras

 ## For Autonommous Playing
-Start up the Udacity [](self-driving simulator), choose a scene and press the Autonomous Mode button.
+Start up the [Udacity self-driving simulator](https://github.com/udacity/self-driving-car-sim), choose a scene and press the Autonomous Mode button.
 Then, run the model as follows:
 ```
 Python3 drive.py model.h5
 ```